 A general rule of thumb: water heaters over 10 years old should probably be replaced.
 But, if it has been well-maintained over the years and has yet to spring a leak, you can decide to wait until confirmed leakage to make your move.
 Contact Stephens Plumbing to receieive emergency assistance for your water heater.
 We offer water heater replacement and repair services at competitive rates.

 Rusty, Muddy, or Sandy Water

 Orange-hued water could be a sign that your water heater is rusting from the inside.
 When rust forms on the hot water compartment of the tank, rust can often get into the water and change its color while also carrying sediment into your home.
+If you notice orange-hued water in your home, this is a sign that it may be time to replace or repair your water heater.
 Your water heater isn’t the only thing that can rust.
 Galvanized pipes can also rust and cause residue to leak into water passing through.

 Sediment buildup at the bottom of the tank will eventually calcify if left unattended, creating a layer that makes it harder for the appliance to work efficiently.
 Your water heater will a) take more gas and/or electricity to run and b) most likely have more damage from the buildup loosening and moving within the tank.
 This scale-like deposit will block the drain valve and prevent water from flowing outward.
 This means more dollars for unwanted repair and energy costs.
 Higher repair and energy costs are what often bring the real problem to the forefront for homeowners, and are good gauges to replace your water heater.

 Sensory indicators are the most obvious signs that it's time to replace your water heater.
 Consistently cold or lukewarm water is a noticeable water heater problem.
 If you see no changes after adjusting your thermostat, it usually means the water heater’s heating mechanism has fizzled out.